launching a model

 Two or three flight modes

 For selecting up to three flight modes, a single 2- or 3-position switch is sufficient.
-Here's a typical scheme for three flight modes:
+Here's an example switch scheme for three flight modes:

 And here's how it might be implemented in the Flight modes menu.
 Note that only two extra flight modes are required, since the third position will naturally fall back to the default ('D') flight mode.